-There are several ways to produce a Chaga tincture.
+There are several ways how to make Chaga tincture.
 We’re going to show you the main ones, which are easy for everyone to do.

-To get all the healthy nutrients out of Chaga, it needs to be heated.
+To get all the healthy nutrients out of chunks, it needs to be heated.
 Heating cracks the chitin cell walls and ingredients can be released.